owen24819/TrackEval/Readme.md

   	flex_div: bool (default: True) - determines whether Cell-HOTA allows flexible divisions

-   	count_edges: bool (default: False) - determines whether Cell-HOTA uses cells touching the edge of the images towards the score
+   	count_edges: bool (default: True) - determines whether Cell-HOTA uses cells touching the edge of the images towards the score

 See each script for instructions and arguments.